UW-Madison-Bacteriology-Bioinformatics/16S_microbiome_wf/docs/pages/Instructions/steps.md

 The `scp` command takes two arguments.
 The first one (`~/Downloads/seqs`) is the folder you want to transfer over, and the second argument takes the form of the `sshaddress:path to where you want to put it`

 {: .note }
-For your reference, [here](https://drive.google.com/drive/folders/1qCO_ztaghJvXEnkwRji8tGCH98csbijj?usp=sharing) is an example of what the input  `00_pipeline_inputs` folder should look like.
+> For your reference, [here](https://drive.google.com/drive/folders/1qCO_ztaghJvXEnkwRji8tGCH98csbijj?usp=sharing) is an example of what the input  `00_pipeline_inputs` folder should look like.

-{:style="counter-reset:none"}

 8. **Switch terminal windows and check that the files are transferred correctly.**
 ```